breml/logstash-config/README.md

 `mustache` is a command line tool that allows to syntax check, lint and format Logstash configuration files.
 The name of the tool is inspired by the original Logstash Logo ([wooden character with an eye-catching mustache](https://www.elastic.co/de/blog/high-level-logstash-roadmap-is-published)).

-Check the syntax for Logstash configuration files:
+The `check` command verifies the syntax of Logstash configuration files:

 ```shell
 mustache check file.conf
 ```

-Lint checks for common problems in Logstash configuration files.
-If the syntax of the passed Logstash configuration file is not valid, the linting fails.
-Currently, this is limited to checking if each plugin does have the `id` attribute set.
+The `lint` command checks for problems in Logstash configuration files.

+The following checks are performed:

+* Valid Logstash configuration file syntax
+* No comments in exceptional places (these are comments, that are valid by the Logstash configuration file syntax, but but are located in exceptional or uncommon locations)
+* Precence of an `id` attribute for each plugin in the Logstash configuration

 If the `--auto-fix-id` flag is passed, each plugin gets automatically an ID.
 Be aware, that this potentially reformats the Logstash configuration files.

 ```shell
 mustache lint --auto-fix-id file.conf